rzzzwilson/teensy/bounce/README.rst

     :height: 218
     :alt: circuit used to test switch bounce (http://fritzing.org/)

+Note that the actual resistor used is a 10kohm, not the shown 220ohm.
+Must learn how to use other resistors in fritzing!

 **bounce.c** is a program that checks the high/low status of pin 7 which is attached to a pullup resistor and pushbutton pulling the resistor to ground.